Kazuto Ioka: Ioka vs. Nietes II

 On April 1, 2022, the WBO ordered Ioka to make a mandatory title defense against Donnie Nietes.
 The bout will be a rematch of their December 31, 2018, fight, which Nietes won by split decision.
 The pair came to an agreement a month later, and officially announced the bout for July 13.
 Ioka won the fight by unanimous decision, with scores of 120–108, 118–110 and 117–111.

+WBA Super-Flyweight Champion

-Ioka vs. Frano
+Ioka vs. Franco

 On December 31, 2022, Ioka made his sixth super flyweight title defense in a unification bout with WBA champion Joshua Franco.
 They fought into a majority draw and retained both their titles.
 Ioka vacated the WBO title on February 14, in order to face Franco in a rematch after being ordered to make a mandatory title defense against Junto Nakatani.
+Ioka beat Franco by unanimous decision to capture the WBA title, which was previously vacated as Franco failed to make weight.